I teach gentle horsemanship, gymnastic groundwork, balanced bitless riding and liberty training.

 Through leading work and specific groundwork exercises, I guide the human to pay attention to both their own and the horse's body language and to begin to consciously communicate through body language.

-We work with intention setting, self awareness, inner calm, breathing, grounding, high/low energy, body balance, taking up space, giving space, setting boundaries and finding joy and playfulness.
+We work with intention setting, self awareness, inner calm, breathing, grounding, good timing, high/low energy, body balance, taking up space, giving space, setting boundaries and finding joy and playfulness.

 I work with positive reinforcement and food rewards, but also with gentle pressure and release.

-I find it extremely important to work with boundary setting with horses. they are large and strong animals, and we can easily get hurt if we don't have clear boundaries in place, especially when we begin to work with liberty work where we motivate the horses to play and express themselves.
+Learning to set clear boundaries is an important part of the foundation training.
+I find it extremely important to work with boundary setting with horses. they are large and strong animals, and we can easily get hurt or pushed around if we don't have clear boundaries in place.

 Setting boundaries is not about being angry and loud, it is about being clear, consistent and authentic in our own beings.

-When we know who and what we are and what we find acceptable and not acceptable, we can set clear boundaries, calmly and firmly without ever using violence.
+When we know who and what we are and what we find acceptable and not acceptable, we can set clear boundaries, calmly and firmly without being violent.

 Setting boundaries for horses also means respecting their boundaries in return.